NorSC/supervisor-search/_supervisors/abbas-mehrabidavoodabadi.md

 office_hours: Students can arrange a meeting with me during the week days (it will be discussed to be either MS Teams or Campus room) by contacting me beforehand viva my email address
-research_group: Computer Vision and Natural Computing
+research_group: Cyber Security and Network Systems
 research_themes:
   - Internet of Things
   - Web Design and Development